-- Campers shall respect the Bullying Policy set forth by camp (see page 8) - Campers shall abide by the parameters set forth in the acronym "CHAKWACO" (see page 8) - Include others in your group. - Respect other people's property. - Campers shall respect Camp's daily schedule and arrive on time for all programs, activities and meals. - Avoid pranks which might be harmful to any individual's feelings or property. - Observe the Jewish value of lashon hara, the principle that says we are not to gossip or spread malicious slander about each other. - Avoid engaging in physical violence of any kind with campers or staff.
+- Respect the Bullying Policy set forth by Camp (see page 11) - Abide by the parameters set forth in the acronym "CHAKWACO" (see page 11) - Include others in our group. - Respect other people's property. - Respect Camp's daily schedule and arrive on time for all programs, activities, and meals. - Avoid pranks that might be harmful to any individual's feelings or property. - Observe the Jewish value of lashon hara, the principle that says we are not to gossip or spread malicious slander about each other. - Avoid engaging in physical violence of any kind with campers or staff.